-- Current CV (including mailing address, phone and email address. - Concise statement of interest in a research career and how this course would fit in the planning. - Support/recommendation letter from candidate's Institutional supervisor or mentor. - A signed statement indicating the candidate's willingness to attend the full course and participate in any mentorship activities.
+- 1. Current CV (including mailing address, phone and email address). - 2.
+Concise statement of interest in a research career and how this course would fit in the planning. - 3.
+Support/recommendation letter from candidate's Institutional supervisor or mentor. - 4.
+A signed statement indicating the candidate's willingness to attend the full course.